jenhausu/3rd-Party-Library-for-iOS/README.md

 * [KYCircularProgress](https://github.com/kentya6/KYCircularProgress) : Flexible progress bar written in Swift.
 * [PWParallaxScrollView](https://github.com/wpsteak/PWParallaxScrollView) : PWParallaxScrollView is a library for creating sliding menus with parallax effect inspired by the WWF app
 * [DaiNavigationTransition](https://github.com/DaidoujiChen/DaiNavigationTransition) : Idea from http://nonomori.farbox.com/post/ios-7-jiao-hu-shi-guo-du, and convert this transition effect more easier to use.
+* [TwitterCover](https://github.com/cyndibaby905/TwitterCover) : TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.

 ## Animation
 * [awesome-ios-animation](https://github.com/sxyx2008/awesome-ios-animation) : A curated list of awesome iOS animation, including Objective-C and Swift libraries9